About the Council

 • Communities: Councillor Ummrana Farooq

-• Health and Wellbeing: Councillor Tom Pilkington
+• Health and Wellbeing: Councillor Tom Pilkington and Councillor Ayesha Arif

-• Corporate Affairs and HR: Councillor Joan Grimshaw and Councillor Elliot Moss
+• Corporate Affairs and HR: Councillor Joan Grimshaw

 Shadow Cabinet